yingshaoxo/University_Notes/high-level-math.md

 1. Never give up finding another solution for math problems.

-2. Put math into reality, which are physical and programming.
+2. Put math into reality, which is physical and programming.